MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/gdpr/gdpr-guide.md

 ### Right to port

-Contoso might decide to take any of the following actions in response to a DSR request to port data:
+An organization might decide to take any of the following actions in response to a DSR request to port data:

 + Use the Microsoft Office Add-in to export personal data.
 + Author a custom report that enables the export of personal data.